-referral The number of referrals the resolver received throughout the resolution process.
-In the above example.

-restart The number of cycles that the resolver tried remote servers at the domain zone.
+- referral The number of referrals the resolver received throughout the resolution process.
+In the above example.com there are two. - restart The number of cycles that the resolver tried remote servers at the domain zone.
 In each cycle the resolver sends one query (possibly resending it, depending on the response) to each known name server of the domain zone.